What’s Hiding in Your Mouth May be Killing You!

 To make matters worse, almost 50% of Americans do not go to the dentist regularly, where they would get the professional guidance and information they need to win this war.

 It’s sad to say, but most people are uncomfortable with dentistry.
-This can range from being just a little anxious to feeling absolutely terrified at the mere though of going to the dentist!
+This can range from being just a little anxious to feeling absolutely terrified at the mere thought of going to the dentist!

 If you’re in this group you needn’t feel alone because dental anxiety stops millions of people from getting the care they need to keep their teeth and gums healthy and safe.